ccamara/pest-project/content/about/about.md

 ### Background

 The Covid-19 pandemic has created unprecedented challenges for the way we move around today.
-As government looks to end lock-down and get the public back to work, there are huge challenges for the transport system.
-Social distancing measures specifying a two-metre physical distancing rule to reduce the spread of the virus create a ‘capacity challenge’.
-To address this, local authorities have been tasked by government to rapidly develop policies and projects to support active travel such as, walking, cycling, electric biking (‘e-biking’) and electric scooting (‘e-scooting’).
+Active travel could play a significant role in any green recovery investment package to accelerate the transition to climate neutrality and healthier and more equitable ecosystems.
+This will, however, depend on government policy and supporting legislation; level of investment; the ambition of local authorities to pursue active travel schemes; local political will, and of course, public response in the context of broader social and economic challenges.

 <!--
 ### Goals: